 7. Get an Alibi for Your Brand

-This tip is built of the same principle discussed in the previous point #6—Offer your target audience in the dark web a strong alibi for your brand.
+This tip is built on the same principle discussed in the previous point #6—Offer your target audience on the dark web a strong alibi for your brand.

 Marketers can employ the same tactic as they create their messaging for the dark web.
 This involves nothing but an indirect reference to your brand name.
-It is bending the rules, but that’s what it takes to be successful in the dark web.
-Use logos, structures, shapes and associations as part of the dark web toolkit for representing your brand.
+It is bending the rules, but that’s what it takes to be successful on the dark web.
+Use logos, structures, shapes, and associations as part of the dark web toolkit for representing your brand.

 8. Using Reddit

-Reddit also has forums for dark web market users where they can meet buyers, exchange information and share reviews of various sellers on the dark web.
+Reddit also has forums for dark web market users where they can meet buyers, exchange information, and share reviews of various sellers on the dark side of the internet.
 They also provide advice through these forums regarding safe drops and zones for picking up packages bought on the dark web and how to escape the grip of law enforcement from falling on you.

 9. Consumer Shift